Skip to main content

 Breast Cancer the Progestogen Question

 For women with a uterus, estradiol therapy must be combined with a progestogen to protect the uterine lining (endometrium) from abnormal growth.
-The type of progestogen used appears to be a critical determinant of risk.
+The type of progestogen used appears to be a critical determinant of breast cancer risk.
 Large-scale studies, including analyses from the WHI and other European cohorts, have revealed an important distinction:

 • Estradiol with Synthetic Progestins ∞ Combination therapy using estradiol with certain synthetic progestins, such as medroxyprogesterone acetate (MPA), is associated with a small but measurable increase in the risk of breast cancer, particularly with long-term use (over five years).